 Mooring Location & Beam

-Catamarans require wider berths, and marina berth availability can affect where you moor.
-Sheltered marina berths attract lower premiums than exposed moorings.
-The wider beam also means more potential for contact damage in tight marina situations.
+Catamarans require wider berths, and the limited availability of multihull berths in some Australian marinas may affect where you can moor.
+Sheltered marina berths attract lower premiums than exposed pile moorings.
+The wider beam also increases the potential for contact damage in close-quarters situations.

 🏝️